yuanye-econ/yuanye-econ.github.io/contents/home.md

 I am an assistant professor at [School of Economics](https://econ.pku.edu.cn/) at [Peking University](https://www.pku.edu.cn/).
-Prior to my current employment, I worked as a lecturer in the Department of Economics at the National University of Singapore.
+I am affiliated with the Institute for Global Health and Development at Peking University.
 I also serve as an associate editor for the *Journal of Asian Economics* since 2025.

 I received my Ph.D. in Economics at the National University of Singapore in 2017 and my B.S. in Applied Mathematics at the National University of Singapore in 2012.